 Over the last 6+ years, I’ve worked with hundreds of clients, not only coaching but also writing resumes and LinkedIn profiles.
-The process outlined in this article is the core of what you will find in any self-help book, and it is also the outline or the skeleton so to say of my Be You & Flourish Coaching program which can be followed as a small group or as an individual.
+The process outlined in this article is the core of what you will find in any self-help book, and it is what I do with my individual job, career, and life crafting clients.

 Curious about coaching?
 Have some questions?

-I am Alison, Your Career & Life Coach.
+I am Alison, Your Career & Life Crafting Coach.

 Over the period of my career leading up to my work as a resume writer and my studies in career coaching, I read pretty much every popular self-help book, I participated in Landmark Seminars, and Buddhist retreats, I even read books on resume writing (BORING).
 And what I found, is all these books say the same thing, different verse.

 One thing that many of them however miss or that they fail to CALL OUT is that modern society likes to separate LIFE from WORK — even that entire concept of WORK-LIFE BALANCE is nonsense.
 Of course, you think about your husband at work.
 And you remember that thing you forgot to do at work…while you are with your husband!
 That’s normal.

 What’s not normal is the tug and pull — the anxiety — that comes from a lack of balance.
 When we feel out of control or like a boat lost at sea.

 When you study life coaching you begin to understand that everything we do is touched by LIFE.
 I cannot have a career coaching session with a client without encountering the client’s unique limiting beliefs about their intelligence, preparedness, past experiences, pressure from family members and or their own doubts.